College of Education, Nursing and Health Professions

 Hear from our students and faculty:

-The Francis X. and Nancy Hursey Center for Advanced Engineering and Health Professions opened in Fall 2021 and provides beautiful new physical therapy lab and classroom spaces.
+The Francis X. and Nancy Hursey Center for Advanced Engineering and Health Professions provides beautiful physical therapy labs and classroom spaces.
 Take a look!

 Degree Requirements